shini4i/argo-watcher/web/README.md

 npm run dev        # http://localhost:5173, proxying /api and /ws to VITE_API_PROXY_TARGET
 ```

 The Go API must be running (`task bootstrap` from the repo root, or `go run ./cmd/argo-watcher`) unless you repoint the proxy.
+Start it with `DEV_ENVIRONMENT=true`: the dev server is a different origin from the API, and the server allows no cross-origin request without it.

 | Command | Description |
 |---|---|